 A student must have applied for admission, been accepted, and paid the appropriate fees before the initial evaluation of official documents is completed.

-- The official evaluation of credits will be completed and affixed to the official academic record once the student has been officially admitted, registered for classes, and met financial obligations to the University.
+The official evaluation of credits will be completed and becomes a part of the official academic record once the student has been officially admitted, registered for classes, and met financial obligations to the University.
 This evaluation will be done according to the stated stipulations of the agreement.

-- The official evaluation of credit will be sent to the student’s academic advisor who will translate the credit award to a program of study in the student’s selected major.
+Notice of the official evaluation of credits will be sent to the student and the student's academic advisor by email and will be available to view in Self-Serivce.
+The academic advisor will translate the credit award to a program of study in the student’s selected major.
 Some college restrictions may apply to the ultimate use of such credit in individual degree programs.

 Credits earned through articulation agreements do not apply toward the University’s residency requirement.
 It is anticipated that up to 63 semester hours may be transferred for Associate of Arts and Associate of Science degrees; however, it is expected that all college and university requirements will be met in pursuit of an Urbana University degree.